 What is a Manual P2P Trade?

-- Crypto Transfer: You send, say, 1 USDT from your Metamask or Trust Wallet to a buyer’s wallet address.
+A manual P2P trade typically looks like this:- Crypto Transfer: You send, say, 1 USDT from your Metamask or Trust Wallet to a buyer’s wallet address.

 - Fiat Settlement: The buyer pays you in INR via UPI, IMPS, NEFT, etc.